tensorflow/datasets/docs/add_dataset.md

 Note that `self.info.features.encode_example` uses the feature definitions from `DatasetInfo` to encode the features passed here into a `tf.train.Example`.
-In this case, the `ImageFeature` will extract the jpeg content into the record automatically.
+In this case, the `ImageFeature` will encode the jpeg content into the tf-record file automatically.

 At this point, your builder test should pass.